Skip to main content

 • Those younger than 6 months of age.

-• People currently isolating or experiencing symptoms of COVID-19; these people can get vaccinated once they are finished isolation and their primary symptoms have resolved although it is recommended that these individuals wait at least three months to be vaccinated so they develop a more robust immune response to the vaccine dose.
+• People currently or recently experiencing a COVID-19 infection; these people can get vaccinated once they have been without a fever for 24 hours and their primary symptoms have resolved although it is recommended that these individuals wait at least three months to be vaccinated so they develop a more robust immune response to the vaccine dose.

 People who cannot get the mRNA vaccine (Pfizer or Moderna), but may be able to get the Novavax vaccine: